zymbaluk/AIM_Elevator_JZ/readme.md

 * run `dotnet build` from project root to build the project
 * run `dotnet run --project .\Elevator\Elevator.csproj` from project root to run the project

+---or---

+* run `buildAndRun.bat` or `buildAndRun.sh` or `buildAndRun.ps1` from project root to build and run the project

 http://localhost:8080 will be the default url for the project

 swagger documentation is enabled and can be found at http://localhost:8080/swagger/index.html, the swagger UI includes a test client that can be used to test the API